Scrap metal dealers licence

 Application forms need to be fully completed and accompanied by a basic disclosure.
 We must be satisfied that the applicant is a suitable person/company to be issued with a scrap metal dealer's licence.

-To apply for a basic disclosure online please go to Disclosure Scotland.
+To apply for a basic disclosure online please go to Request a basic DBS check.

 Please note if you are applying for a site licence, every site manager, director, shadow director and company secretary, if different, will need to apply and submit a basic disclosure along with the application form.